Fred Powell, Trumpet

 Retiring in 2013, he taught and mentored students for several years as an adjunct instructor at the University of Mary Hardin-Baylor.
 Corey is married to Christie, who teaches piano out of their home in Harker Heights, TX.

 George Dougherty, Trumpet

 Dr. Dougherty received training from the North Carolina School of the Arts, Piedmont Bible College (PBC) and the University of North Carolina at Greensboro.
-He has performed with the Greensboro and Winston-Salem Symphonies, Market Street Brass and Stratford Brass (all NC) and is now a substitute with the Des Moines and Cedar Rapids (IA) Symphony Orchestras.
+He has performed with the Greensboro and Winston-Salem Symphonies, Market Street Brass and Stratford Brass (all NC) and is has been a substitute with the Des Moines and Cedar Rapids (IA) Symphony Orchestras.
 George has taught at PBC (now Piedmont International University) and provided trumpet instruction for Guilford College (NC).
 For fifteen years he taught at Faith Baptist Bible College of Ankeny, IA, where he directed the instrumental music and music education programs, conducted the FBBC Community Orchestra/Wind Ensemble, and coached chamber groups.

 Rick Nichols, Horn